 - Medical bills for the deceased from the accident date until he died

 - Loss of financial support provided by the deceased

 - Loss of support, love, companionship, and guidance

 - Lost value of services provided by the deceased for the family

 - Loss of inheritance

 - Mental distress and anguish

 In some cases, additional compensation might be available in the form of punitive damages.
-A wrongful death lawyer can review the case to determine the damages that may be recoverable.
+A Houston wrongful death attorney near you can review the case to determine the damages that may be recoverable.

 Contact the Houston Wrongful Death Lawyers at Attorney Brian White Personal Injury Lawyers For Help

 Attorney Brian White Personal Injury Lawyers – East Fwy